 Nick Naylor is the PR guy for Big Tobacco in Christopher Buckley’s Thank You for Smoking, a laugh-out-loud satire that’s funny because it’s true.

-Nearly everything in this novel is daubed with tackiness, from the buxom office assistance with the latex gloves to the Merchants of Death (Naylor’s three-way friendship with the head PR folks of the Firearms and Alcohol industries) to the dirty-yet-sterile sex scenes: they’re awkward in a raunchy, who-does-that? kind of way, like a shifty-eyed neckbeard with a blow-up sex doll.
+Nearly everything in this novel is daubed with tackiness, from the buxom office assistant with the latex gloves to the Merchants of Death (Naylor’s three-way friendship with the head PR folks of the Firearms and Alcohol industries) to the dirty-yet-sterile sex scenes: they’re awkward in a raunchy, who-does-that? kind of way, like a shifty-eyed neckbeard with a blow-up sex doll.
 Ooh!
 Aah!
 Yes!
 Ooh!
 So corny, I love it!

 Thank You for Smoking is an easy read, driven successfully by its immature dialogue that reads with the same play-action pluck of Trump’s Twitter feed.
 Nyaaaaaargh!
 BOOM!
 Big Tobacco is duking it out with a whole slate of health orgs and government yuppies and Cancer patients, and they’re all getting down and dirty.